Dayton Federal Criminal Defense Lawyer

 While both state and federal crimes merit immediate legal attention, federal crimes require serious legal representation due to the severe penalties they carry.
 When a defendant is charged with a serious crime, federal prosecutors and law enforcement have likely spent considerable time investigating.

-Choose an experienced federal criminal defense team as soon as you are aware you may be the target of an investigation.
+Choose an experienced Dayton, OH federal criminal defense team as soon as you are aware you may be the target of an investigation.
 If possible, do not wait until you are summoned to appear before a magistrate.

 Federal Cases We Handle